sightmachine/SimpleCV/README.markdown

     http://localhost:54717

-**NOTE**: If you are using a Mac or Windows it will be a little different since you will be boot2docker to run.
-When you run boot2docker up it should show the ip address of the docker service.
+**NOTE**: If you are using a Mac or Windows it will be a little different since you will be using boot2docker to run.
+When you run boot2docker up it should show the IP address of the docker service.
 It could be something like 192.168.59.103, but this will change as it's random.
 Once you know that ip you will just go to that IP address with the correct port instead:

     http://192.168.59.103:54717

-You will get a Ipython notebook inteface, start a new notebook and enter the following:
+You will get a IPython notebook interface, start a new notebook and enter the following:

     from SimpleCV import *
     disp = Display(displaytype='notebook')
     img = Image('simplecv')
     img.save(disp)

-You should now see the simplecv logo and now have a full simplecv environment setup to start playing around.
+You should now see the SimpleCV logo and now have a full SimpleCV environment setup to start playing around.

 <a id="ubuntu-1204"></a>
 ### Ubuntu 12.04